-ENJOY THE ROMANIA MUDDY VOLCANOES AND UNIREA SALT MINE IN A FULL DAY TOUR
+ENJOY THE MUDDY VOLCANOES AND UNIREA SALT MINE IN A DAY TOUR FROM BUCHAREST

 Highlights of Romania muddy volcanoes & Unirea salt mine tour:

 - Prahova salt mine – the largest salt mine in Europe

 - Muddy volcanoes – a walk in the lunar landscape